Stark County, North Dakota

 Stark County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 33,646.
-Its county seat is Dickinson.
+As of the 2020 census, the population was 33,646, and was estimated to be 33,767 in 2024, making it the 7th-most populous county in North Dakota.
+The county seat and the largest city is Dickinson.

-Stark County is part of the Dickinson, ND Micropolitan Statistical Area.
+Stark County is part of the Dickinson, North Dakota micropolitan area.
+As of the 2020 census, the Dickinson Micro Area had a population of 38,686 (a July 1, 2024 estimate placed the population at 38,861) in Billings, Dunn, and Stark Counties.

 History

 The Dakota Territory legislature created the county on February 10, 1879, taking area from now-extinct Howard and Williams counties and some previously unincorporated territory.
 It was named for George Stark, a vice president of the Northern Pacific Railroad.
 The county organization was not completed at that time, but the new county was not attached to another county for administrative and judicial purposes.
 The county lost a portion of its area when Hettinger County was created on March 9, 1883.
-On May 25, 1883, the Stark County organization was effected.
+On May 25, 1883, the Stark County organization was affected.

 The county boundaries were altered in February and in March 1887.
 The county was slightly enlarged on January 18, 1908, by a small strip of land (due to a redefinition of county boundary lines), giving Stark County its present boundary lines.

 Geography

 The south branch of the Heart River flows through the central part of Stark County, discharging into Patterson Lake at Dickinson, then flowing east-southeasterly into adjacent Morton County.
 The county terrain consists of semi-arid rolling hills, mostly devoted to agriculture.
-The terrain slopes to the east, with its highest point near its SW corner, at 2,831' (863m) ASL.
-The county has a total area of 1340.328 sqmi, of which 1334.913 sqmi is land and 5.415 sqmi (0.4%) is water.
+The terrain slopes to the east, with its highest point near its SW corner, at 2,831 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1340.328 sqmi, of which 1334.913 sqmi is land and 5.415 sqmi (0.40%) is water.
+It is the 21st largest county in North Dakota by total area.

 The southwestern counties of North Dakota (Adams, Billings, Bowman, Golden Valley, Grant, Hettinger, Slope, Stark) observe Mountain Time.
 The counties of McKenzie, Dunn, and Sioux counties are split.